sdaps/sdaps/README.md

 ## Standalone execution

 As an alternative to installing sdaps it is also supported to run it without installation.
-To do this run "./setup.py build" to build the binary modules and translation.
-After this execute sdaps using the provided "sdaps.py" script in the toplevel directory.
+To do this run `./setup.py build` or `./setup.py build --build-tex` to build the binary modules, translation and possibly LaTeX class files.
+After this execute sdaps using the provided `sdaps.py` script in the toplevel directory.

+Adding `--build-tex` is only neccessary when testing the latest version of the LaTeX class or if the class is not already installed using other means (e.g. distribution LaTeX installation).

 ## Using SDAPS